 Fig fruit is in the mulberry family.
-There are some 800 species of figs, genus Ficus, but the ones that we grow for the delicious fruits are all varieties of Ficus carica, the common fig.
+There are some 800 species of figs, genus Ficus, but the most popular fig varieties that we grow for the delicious fruits are all varieties of Ficus carica, the common fig tree.

-In colder climates, fig trees can be grown in containers and kept small by regular pruning.
-Some people Up North go to great lengths to protect their fig trees in winter.
-Growing figs in containers is a great option but they really do thrive in the ground!
+In colder climates, small fig trees can be grown in containers and kept small by regular pruning.
+Some people in the northern United States go to great lengths to protect their fig trees in winter.
+Growing figs in containers is a great option but they really do thrive best in the ground!
 These trees will get fairly big and need some space to grow and produce the fruit.

 There are more than 700 named cultivars of common fig out there.
 Characteristics of some of the most popular are provided in the table below…

 |Brown Turkey||7-9||large||medium||late||yes, small||brownish||strawberry red|